Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 >       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pyOpenSSL --upgrade **Step 19**: Install pywinrm with support for basic, certificate, and NTLM auth, simply
->       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm **Step 20 Configuring Windows Host**: For configuring our Windows 10 remote host system to connect with the Ansible Control node.
+>       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm **Step 20**: Configuring Windows Host
+  For configuring our Windows 10 remote host system to connect with the Ansible Control node.
 We are going to install the WinRM listener- short for Windows Remote – which will allow the connection between the Windows host system and the Ansible server.
 Before we do so, the Windows host system needs to fulfill a few requirements for the installation to succeed,
 1. Your Windows host system should be Windows 7 or later.
 For Servers, ensure that you are using Windows Server 2008 and later versions.
 2. Ensure your system is running .NET Framework 4.0 and later.
 3. Windows PowerShell should be Version 3.0 & later
 4. With all the requirements met, now follow the steps stipulated below:
 5. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1 and run it on an elevated powershell window.
 6. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1 and the script on an elevated powershell window.
 7. Download the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator.
-Make sure a self signed SSL certificate is generated.\
+Make sure a self signed SSL certificate is generated.<br />

-<br />**Step 21**: Checking for successfull connections<br />
+**Step 21**: Checking for successfull connections:<br />
 1. Navigate to /etc/ansible directory on your ansible server.
 And update the hosts file, a sample hostfile is already provided as part of this clone, update it as per your requirement.
 >       [winhost]
 >       <serverip1>